 We see these things – the many collapsing into helplessness, superstition, and aesthetic vulgarity both in their own bodies and in what they enjoy, the conniving cynics who exploit their servility and hedonism to no purpose other than the increase of their own short-term wealth – returning in our time.
 The medieval way of things is returning.
 High literary culture and its artistic progeny (sculpture, architecture, music, theater, manners), the treasure of the ancients and of the Renaissance alike, is fading.
 We can lament this fact like the T.S.
 Eliots, and croon about better days; we can ignore this fact and participate in the circus, pretending we do not know better; or we can begin anew by creating a this-worldly faith through high poetry, a poetry that affirms this world rather than a world above and imbues this world with the divinity of Providence, a theology of immanence consistent with our science, thereby planting the seeds that will flower into ripe fruit in some future season in the grand cycle of the ages.

 This website is thus a way out, a swelling of fragments shored up against ruins that will create a new culture as the old one is falling.
-Here, there is sanctuary.
-Here, there are the rumblings of a new cultural soul, a February before a vibrant Springtime sun dawns upon the icy fields.
+Here, there is sanctuary, where one can hear the rumblings of a new cultural soul, a February before a vibrant Springtime sun dawns upon the icy fields.